top of page

 7. Yoga

 Cardiac health isn’t just about high intensity.
 Exercises that involve body resistance and flexibility training also benefit cardiac health (*).
 One popular activity that involves both of these fitness factors is yoga.
-A 2017 study found that 16 weeks of Bikram yoga participation led participants to show significant improvements.
+One study found that 16 weeks of Bikram yoga participation led participants to show significant improvements.
 Some improvements include diastolic blood pressure, body fat percentage, fat mass, and body mass index (*).

 These physical activities are just seven of many that can improve your physical and mental health.
 Experts agree that the best physical activity for you is the one you’ll enjoy and actually perform consistently.